 Protecting your home and personal property needs to start before a disaster strikes.
 Often, having an attorney on retainer to review your insurance policies and personal needs is a great first step.
-In order to fully manage your risk related to your personal property, there are many things to consider.
+In order to fully manage your risk related to your personal property and potential property damage, there are many things to consider.

 Get the right insurance policy